suika2engine/suika2/doc/tutorial.md

 ```

 After saving it, run `suika.exe`.
-Suika 2 will show a roof terrace, a character, three messages, and then exit.
+Suika2 will show a roof terrace, a character, three messages, and then exit.

 Any script lines which don't start with @ or \* are recognized as messages.